-The annual report is split into Part A and Part B to support the annual report release policy.
+The annual report is split into Part A and Part B to accommodate the separation of commercially sensitive and/or proprietary information which will remain confidential for the life of the authority as per the Annual report release policy.
 Both Part A and Part B are compulsory components of all annual reports as of 1st January 2022 and must be submitted as separate documents with distinct requirements.